compops/pmh-tutorial/README.md

 **example2-lgss.[R,py,m]** Implements the numerical illustration in Section 3.2 of parameter estimation of the parameter phi in the LGSS model using particle Metropolis-Hastings (PMH) with the faPF as the likelihood estimator.
 The output is the estimated parameter posterior as presented in Figure 4.

 **example3-sv.[R,py,m]** Implements the numerical illustration in Section 4.1 of parameter estimation of the three parameters in the stochastic volatility (SV) model using particle Metropolis-Hastings (PMH) with the bootstrap particle filter (bPF) as the likelihood estimator.
 The output is the estimated parameter posterior as presented in Figure 5.
+The code takes some time (hours to execute).

-**example3-sv.[R,py,m]** Implements the numerical illustration in Section 4.2, which makes use of the same setup as in Section 4.1 but with a tuned proposal distribution.
+**example4-sv.[R,py,m]** Implements the numerical illustration in Section 4.2, which makes use of the same setup as in Section 4.1 but with a tuned proposal distribution.
 The output is the estimated ACF and IACT as presented in Figure 7.
+The code takes some time (hours to execute).

+**example*.[RData,mat]** A saved copy of the workspace after running to code.

 Supporting files
 --------------